z390development/z390/doc/program_services.md

 ```

 !!!
 Note
-    In the above cases where the filename is specified in the SET
+    In the above cases where the filename is specified in the environment variable or
-    ariable or the DC constant, then the .390 suffix should be
+    the DC constant, then the .390 suffix should be omitted.
-    omitted.
-    The exceptions to this are LOAD and DELETE, which may be used to
+    The exceptions to this are [LOAD](#load) and [DELETE](#delete), which may be used to
-    load or delete a non-program module and may have any suffix
+    load or delete a non-program module and may have any suffix appended.
-    appended.

-### PARAM= and VL=
+##### PARAM= and VL=

 Only available on [LINK](#link) and [XCTL](#xctl).